jshores281/Restful_API_model-1/readme.md

 # RestFUL API model test

-- Standardized model for RESTful API.
+- Standardized model for RESTful API

-- This is a test run on making a fully functioning restful api with falcon, sqlalchemy, marshmellow and mysql.
+- Template design of fully functioning restful api.
+        - falcon, sqlalchemy, marshmellow, mysql.

 - The server will be compatible with either gunicorn or waitress